Natural Disaster Tax Planning: What You Need To Know

 Deductible Losses

 If you live in a federally declared disaster area and experience lost or damaged property, you may be eligible to deduct those losses on your tax return.
-Similarly, any losses to your business properties and operations may be reported as your business expenses and reduce taxable income.
+Similarly, any losses incurred by your business properties and operations may be reported as business expenses and deducted from your taxable income.

 Tax Relief Provisions